COVID19-SARS-CoV-2/web-covid-api/india_apis.md

   }
 }
 ```

-_Historic data for state is not available at the moment.
-If you want that data [please create an issue here](https://github.com/COVID19-SARS-CoV-2/web-covid-api/issues/new) we will do our best to process it_

 _Raw & resource data is also not present on the system.
 [Create an issue here](https://github.com/COVID19-SARS-CoV-2/web-covid-api/issues/new) if you want that in graphql_